Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models

-We first focus on contracts that can be replicated.
-Proposition \ref{prop3.13} shows that, in a regular market model, the cost of replication is the unique fair price of a contract $\cC \in \sC $ that can be replicated and the equalities $\wh p_0 (x,\cC ) ={\overline p}_0 (x,\cC ) ={\underline p}_0(x,\cC )$ hold for such a contract.
-This means that the replication of a contract is a viable method of pricing within the framework of a regular model, although this statement is not necessarily true for any nonlinear market model.
+In this section, we focus on contracts that can be replicated.
+Proposition \ref{prop3.13} shows that, in a regular market model, the cost of replication is the unique fair price of a contract $\cC \in \sC $ that can be replicated and the equalities $p^r_0(x,\cC) =\undpa_0(x,\cC)=\ovepl_0(x,\cC)$ hold for such a contract.
+This means that the replication of a contract is indeed an effective method of valuation within the framework of a regular model, although this statement is not necessarily true when dealing with an arbitrary nonlinear market model.